 TIMEBOUND.
 Every goal should be time-bound.
 I will achieve my goal of X (sales, no. of clients) by [date] by implementing strategies X, Y and Z. This is the motivational element of the goal setting that is one of the most important, as it gets you to think about how long it will take.

-Breaking-up big tasks into easy to follow mini-goals is the way to achieve your goal by assigning timescales.
+Breaking-up big projects into easy to follow mini-goals is the best way to achieve your goals by assigning precise timescales.

 Once you have defined your goals, the next stage of marketing strategy development is finding your purpose, strengths, USPs and Target Audience – read more here.